Often, the easiest way to do this is to filter your pages or posts by their unique ID.

 To download this plugin, go here:

 Congratulations!
-Now you know how to locate the ID of posts and pages in your WP blog.
+Now you know how to easily find post and page IDs in WordPress.